davidhartsough/fosteringflourishing.org/src/pages/index.md

 ## [Fundamentals](/fundamentals/)

-Fundamentals of flourishing outline that which is significantly beneficial to the _flourishing_ of a person (in terms of growth, development, progress, evolution, fulfillment, and actualization).
+Fundamentals of flourishing outline that which is significantly beneficial to the _flourishing_ of a person.

 - [Engagement](/fundamentals/engagement/)
 - [Accomplishment](/fundamentals/accomplishment/)